cgosmeyer/goes_visualizer/README.md

 ### visualize.py: Visualize

-Visualization tool to display the performance of each chip in a single GOES-R image assessment.
+Visualization tool to display the performance of each "true location" chip in a single GOES-R assessment image.

 1. Extracts each chip from selected scene from the "measurement" file and geolocates them by matching to a chip from either of the chip database files "nav_chipdb.csv" or "other_chipdb.csv".
 2. Displays the selected GOES image.